 A Purchasing Power Crisis?
 (With a Dash of Refinancing Opportunity)

-Crippling personal debt, bankruptcies, real estate volatility, re-industrialization, and pay gains vs. inflation are burdens to businesses, governments and citizens.
+Crippling personal debt, bankruptcies, real estate volatility, re-industrialization and pay gains vs. inflation are burdens to businesses, governments and citizens.
 The cost of retirement, college, health, and homeownership savings/fundings combined with future decumulations are burdens that require prudent handling.
 The spiraling cost of debt to governments undermines the political machinery upon which stability and order depend.
 The variability of inflation overarches the risks and management of each.
 Inflation undermines by its effect.
 It also undermines by its uncertainty.
 We propose a more effective and efficient financial instrument.
 It cannot control inflation.
 But, it can manage its effects.

 Desired Requirements

-2) The instrument must conform to existing rules, regulations, laws, clearing. trading, reporting, accounting and business practices.
+2) The instrument must conform to existing rules, regulations, laws, and clearing. trading, reporting, accounting and business practices.

 3) The instrument must permit all borrowers and lenders to participate with material benefits to both.
 Pensions, Corporations, individuals, endowments, foundations, asset managers, private debt, ETF’s, exchanges, swaps, derivatives all must find the instrument adaptable to their needs and marketplace.
 Both sides of every transaction must be able to benefit from the instrument within their spheres.
+Management of inflation must be accommodated more efficiently than by a mutually agreed guess in respect of the amount and timing of erosion of purchasing power.

 5) The instrument must support an efficient, simple and innovative structure that will amortize debt.
 A ladder of maturities can be utilized for customization of customer specific needs in respect of project duration.
 Business time risk, not management of the accumulation of inflation risk, becomes the proper focus.
+Overall efficiency is materially improved with benefits accruing surely to both parties.

-7) While the instrument may minimize the need for complex derivative use, it must also be a potential value-added participant in the financial markets.
+7) While the instrument will in many cases minimize the need for complex derivative use, it must also be a potential value-added participant in the financial markets.
 The current make-up of the fixed-income market has three primary asset classes: the Fixed Nominal, the Variable Nominal and Variable REAL.
 We therefore have Three potential trades to perform risk management.
 By adding a FIXED REAL (that everyone can capture the benefits of) we can introduce a FOUR-Legged Stool with SIX potential trades to perform inflation risk management.

 REAL RETURN METHODOLOGIES (RRM)